Gnathostomiasis: Causes

-Human gnathostomiasis is an infection by the migrating third-stage larvae of any of five species of Gnathostoma.
-The most common cause in Asia is G. spinigerum, and the most common cause in the Americas is G. binucleatum.
+Human gnathostomiasis is an infection by the migrating third-stage larvae of any of six species of Gnathostoma.
+Species of Gnathostoma identified as causing gnathostomiasis in humans include: G. binucleatum, G. doloresi, G. hispidum, G. malaysiae, G. nipponicum, and G. spinigerum.
+Gnathostomiasis is endemic in Mainland Southeast Asia, the Philippines, and Japan, and is emerging in Mexico, Central America, and South America.
+G. spinigerum is the primary cause of gnathostomiasis in Mainland Southeast Asia.
+The most common cause in the Americas is G. binucleatum.
 G. hispidium and G. doloresi occur in East and Southeast Asia; the former has also been found in Eastern Europe.
 G. nipponicum occurs only in Japan and China.
-There is one unconfirmed report of G. malaysiae causing disease in humans.